svetashlegel/Task_trecker/README.md

 - Migrate your database using command: `python manage.py migrate`;

 ## Running
 To run the project, enter the `python manage.py runserver` command in the terminal.
-Open a second terminal window and enter `celery -A config worker -l INFO` (add `eventlet` for Windows).
-It is necessary to monitor and execute background tasks.
 <br>The project is ready to use!

 ## Docker